-Strategies for how to move long distance cheap are hard to come by.
+Strategies for how to move long-distance cheap are hard to come by.
 But with a certain amount of ingenuity and a willingness to forgo comfort and/or some security, you can bring down your costs of moving a great distance, during a state to state or cross country move.
 Some of these methods will be dictated by the time you have to move.
 If it’s 48 hours, several days, or months away – it’s vital to ensure your move date is set!

 Cheap interstate moving companies and solutions are out there.
 You just need to make the decision about whether they are the right partners for you when you make such a big, stress-filled journey.
 Moving from one coast to the other is filled with pitfalls and problems.
-Cheap long distance moving companies can be an ally, or your worst nightmare.
-You can also explore inexpensive options like Amtrak, Greyhound and the like but they can have drawbacks that make them non-starters from the get-go.
+Cheap long-distance moving companies can be an ally or your worst nightmare.
+You can also explore inexpensive options like Amtrak, Greyhound, and the like but they can have drawbacks despite their claims of great customer service.

-Families looking to make a cheap long distance move can also hitch a trailer to their car, provided they have a decent sized vehicle that handle the load.
+Families looking to make a cheap long-distance move can also hitch a trailer to their car, provided they have a decent-sized vehicle that handles the load.
 Plus, the kids can make an adventure out of the whole thing.
 As long as you have plenty of iPads and tablet games to entertain them.

 Shipping Via Amtrak

-Amtrak is an option for moving long distances or across the country at a very cheap rate, but there are plenty of caveats.
-You can’t include your electronics, furniture, fragile artwork or other unusual items.
-It is mainly focused on clothes, books, office items, non-fragile kitchen items like pots and pans.
+Amtrak shipping is an option for moving long distances or cross country at a very cheap rate, but there are plenty of caveats.
+You can’t include your electronics, furniture, fragile artwork, or other unusual items.
+It is mainly focused on clothes, books, office items, and non-fragile kitchen items like pots and pans.
 Shipments can start at 250 to 500 lbs. with the first 100 lbs. at just around $60.
 Each pound after than can run you around 50 cents per pound.
 A very cheap option if you plan on minimizing like crazy and buying what you need when you get to your new abode.

 Shipping Via Greyhound

 Sending your stuff on a bus?
 Yup, that option exists.
 You can choose a standard or priority shipping option or even door-to-door service, based on your needs.
-It may be unusual, but it might end up being your best option for how to move long distance cheap.
+It may be unusual, but it might end up being your best option for how to move long distances cheaply.

 U.S. Post Office